What to Know About Trust Fund Taxes

 on July 23, 2018

-All Pennsylvania businesses that employ people must understand their obligations to collect and remit federal and state income taxes.
+All Pennsylvania small businesses that employ people must understand their obligations to collect and remit federal and state income taxes.
 When you “pay” employees, you do not actually give them the full amount of their gross wages.
 Instead, you make certain deductions required by law and then pay the remainder as net wages.
 The money you deduct, however, is not yours to keep.
 It is effectively held “in trust” by you until such time as you pay the funds over to the relevant tax authority.
 For this reason, the Internal Revenue Service (IRS) and the Pennsylvania Department of Revenue (DOR) commonly refer to these deductions as “trust fund taxes.”

 What are Trust Fund Taxes?